-A cell phone that includes many of the same features as a personal computer, particularly Internet access and apps such as a calendar and address book, sensors, and antennae for technologies such as Wi-Fi and GPS.
+A cell phone that includes many of the same features as a personal computer, particularly Internet access and apps such as a calendar and address book, a camera, sensors, and antennae for technologies such as Wi-Fi and GPS.
 Also: smart phone.

 Keep the gadget geek-on-the-go connected with the PalmOne Treo 600 smartphone.
 Mobile phone, PDA and digital camera all in one, the Treo 600 features a Palm OS organizer with wireless tools such as e-mail and Web browsing.

 "The Treo 600 is the perfect blend of phone and PDA for my dad, who always needs to be connected to people and information," says Mike Torres, 27.
 "Instead of carrying around both a PDA and a cellphone, he only has to carry around one small toy."

 —Kelly DiNardo, "Dads, grads drop hints for gadgets," USA Today, May 17, 2004